Lincolnshire grammar schools 11 plus guide

 If you're considering a grammar school in Lincolnshire for your child, it's a good idea to speak to your child's teacher first.

 Grammar schools are academically-selective and select children working towards the top of their year group.
-Your child's teacher will be able to indicate whether they think your child will be able to keep up with the pace in a grammar school.
+Your child's teacher can indicate whether they think your child will be able to keep up with the pace at a grammar school.

 1. Register for the Lincolnshire 11 plus